Key Message:

 Start-ups

-“We can’t respond to every single employee!”
+“We can’t possibly cater to every single employee!”

 Conclusion: